University of Barcelona: Faculties

 The UB offers 74 undergraduate programs, 349 graduate programs and 48 doctorate programs to 63,000 students.
 It also has 30 research centers.

 Library

 The library holds about 2,000,000 volumes, and is the second-biggest university library in Spain.

 International rankings

 In 2020, QS World University Rankings by Subject placed the UB in the top 50 for the following subjects: Anatomy and Physiology (14th), Library Science and Information Management (43rd), Philosophy (45th) and Archaeology (47th), while the ShanghaiRanking's Global Ranking of Academic Subjects (ARWU) placed it 48th for Clinical Medicine.

 THE Europe Teaching Rankings 2019 ranked the UB 29th and THE 2020 Impact Rankings ranked it 91st overall, with 14th for Quality Education and 43rd for Partnerships for the Goals.
 The QS Graduate Employability Rankings 2020 ranked it 80th.
+THE2026 lists the university as 145th globally.

 Overall, the University of Barcelona has been ranked 1st in Spain in most of the 2024 rankings and is located around the 50th place in Europe.